libp2p/js-libp2p/OKR.md

 **All pieces are there.
 Ship Peer & Content Routing + IPNS**

-- Delegated Peer Routing is completed
+- Delegated Peer Routing is completed - @jacobheun
-- Delegated Content Routing is completed
+- Delegated Content Routing is completed - @jacobheun
-- DHT interops with go-libp2p
+- DHT interops with go-libp2p - @vascosantos
 - IPNS works over PubSub (+ go-libp2p interop) - @vascosantos
 - IPNS works over DHT (+ go-libp2p interop) - @vascosantos

 **libp2p debugging is not painful**

-- Error handling is done correctly and error codes are part of the API
+- Error handling is done correctly and error codes are part of the API - @jacobheun
 - libp2p and libp2p-switch become full state machines - @jacobheun
-- libp2p has a network visualization tool
+- libp2p has a network visualization tool - @vascosantos

 **libp2p is seen as the go to p2p networking stack**